JennyYu2/Projects/C Compiler/README.md

 ## Overview:

-The compiler can take a subset of C code and convert it into MIPS assembly code.
+This project is a compiler that translates a subset of the C language (C--) into MIPS assembly code.
+It is designed as a learning project to demonstrate the main phases of compilation: lexical analysis, parsing, semantic analysis, intermediate code generation, and target code generation.

+The compiler supports variable declarations, expressions, and statements, producing equivalent MIPS assembly output.

 ## Features